👨💻 Important Information and Who We Are

 This is the privacy statement for The Cyber Solicitor.
 This statement tells you what personal data we collect about you and what we do with it.
 References to “we”, “us” and “our” in this statement means The Cyber Solicitor.

-If you have any questions about this privacy statement or how your personal data is processed, please contact us via email at email@example.com.
+If you have any questions about this privacy statement or how your personal data is used, please send us a message using our contact form.

 📁 The Data We Collect About You